cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 3. Histograms are a means to quickly get an impression of the complete intensity distribution in an image.
 We can show the histogram with `[Analyze > Histogram]` (Shortcut: ``Ctrl+H``).
 If FIJI asks whether all three channels should be diplayed, answer No. The histogram is then displayed in a new window.
 The x-axis shows the pixel value and the y-axis the count.
 Also note that the histogram refers to the channel that was active when the command was called.
+For images of bitdepth above 8bit by default the histogram is binned to 256 bins in total.
+If you prefer to adjust the beginning yourself, open the histogram window via the shortcut ``Ctrl+Alt+H`` and set the minimum and maximum X values as well as the number of bins as you like (try e.g. 0-65535 and 65536 bins for a 16bit image).

 ![Histogram](fig/histogram.png){#fig:histog width="25%"}